Meghan McCain: Political positions

 In the 2016 presidential election, she did not vote for Hillary Clinton or Donald Trump, instead writing in Evan McMullin.
 On September 1, 2018, she delivered a eulogy at her father's funeral at Washington National Cathedral.
 In an emotional eulogy to her father, McCain mourned her father's passing as the "passing of American greatness, the real thing."
 In what was widely seen as a sharp rebuke of Donald Trump, McCain remarked: "The America of John McCain has no need to be made great again because America was always great."

+In 2019, she became a vocal critic of Ilhan Omar, the Democratic representative for Minnesota's 5th congressional district, over comments Omar made which some conservatives considered antisemitic.
+McCain criticized and repeated these comments after Omar apologized for them, and tried to link them to acts of antisemitic violence such as the Poway synagogue shooting, which was criticized by many as a false equivalence and a form of whataboutism deflecting from the white supremacist ideology of the shooter.
+Host Seth Meyers on Late Night with Seth Meyers also accused McCain of conflating Omar's criticism of Israel with antisemitism, and for diminishing death threats against Omar as a result of her previous comments.

 McCain spoke out against the 2021 United States Capitol attack, saying on The View: "I'm not against sending these people to Gitmo. ...
 These are domestic terrorists who attacked our own republic.
 They should be treated the same way we treat Al-Qaeda."
 She also said, "The bedrock of our democracy and the bedrock of who we are as Americans is the peaceful transition of power.
 And he is clearly a president who has turned into a mad king."
-She then called for the 25th Amendment to be invoked, and Trump to be removed from office.
+She then called for the Twenty-fifth Amendment to the United States Constitution to be invoked and Trump to be removed from office.

 Personal life

 In July 2017, McCain became engaged to conservative writer and commentator Ben Domenech.
 They were married on November 21, 2017, at McCain's family ranch in Page Springs, Arizona.
 In July 2019, McCain revealed that she had miscarried earlier that year.
-She gave birth to the couple's first daughter in 2020.
-McCain gave birth to a second daughter in January 2023.
+She gave birth to the couple's first daughter, Liberty, in September 2020, who is the goddaughter of Tulsi Gabbard and her husband Abraham.
+She gave birth to a second daughter, Clover, in January 2023.
+In a June 24, 2025, episode of her show Citizen McCain, McCain announced that she is expecting her third child, a son, with her husband.